byzyworks/tridymake-mscs-edition/README.md

 ]
 ```

-This is one possible way to do with-replacement random sampling in TridyDB.
+This is one possible way to do with-replacement random sampling in Tridymake.

 <br>